rgrams/lovercam/Readme.md

 ## Basic Setup

-### M.new(pos, rot, zoom, inactive, scale_mode)
+### M.new(pos, rot, zoom_or_area, inactive, scale_mode)
 Creates a new camera object.
 The module stores the latest active camera in `M.cur_cam`.
-The `scale_mode` must be one of the following strings: "expand view", "fixed area", "fixed width", or "fixed height".
+The `scale_mode` must be one of the following strings: "expand view", "fixed area", "fixed width", or "fixed height". `zoom_or_area` can either be a zoom value (<kbd>number</kbd>) or a table or vector with the dimensions of the desired view area.
+If it's not a number, Lovercam will look for "x" and "y" or "w" and "h", or [1] and [2] fields.

 Use `apply_transform()` and `reset_transform()` to push and pop a camera's view transform from Löve's rendering transform stack.
 Call `M.window_resized()` in `love.resize()` so your cameras zoom correctly when the window changes.
 Make sure to call `M.update()` in `love.update()` (or update cameras one-by-one if you want), if you are doing any shake, recoil, or following.